Quick Take

-India’s audiovisual industry is undergoing a strategic transformation, with InfoComm India 2025 set to showcase AI integration across various business sectors.
-The three-day Summit, scheduled for September 9-11 at Mumbai’s Jio World Convention Centre, targets AV professionals seeking a competitive edge through emerging technologies.
+India’s audiovisual industry is heading for a major transformation as InfoComm India 2025 prepares to showcase AI integration across business sectors.
+The three-day summit, scheduled for September 9-11 at Mumbai’s Jio World Convention Centre, brings together AV professionals looking for competitive advantage through emerging technologies.

-According to InfoComm Asia, the event will feature over 50 industry experts across 60 sessions.
-The Summit focuses specifically on AI readiness and professional upskilling for enterprise, education, government, and media sectors.
+InfoComm Asia says the event features over 50 industry experts across 60 sessions.
+The summit zeroes in on AI readiness and professional upskilling for enterprise, education, government, and media sectors.

 “India’s rapid technological adoption, especially in AI, presents a massive opportunity, and InfoComm India’s role is to ensure our industry is ready to seize it,” said June Ko, Executive Director of InfoComm Asia.
 “This year, our Summit is laser-focused on AI readiness and industry upskilling.
 Through hands-on workshops, expert-led sessions developed with our partners, and premier training like AVIXA’s first in-person CTS course in India, we are providing the essential tools for professionals to master these new technologies and drive innovation across all sectors.”

-Business leaders are grappling with digital transformation pressures across industries.
-The Summit addresses practical AI integration challenges that companies face daily.
-Opening day sessions will explore how technologies like IoT and 5G transform business innovation and customer interactions.
+Business leaders are wrestling with digital transformation pressures across industries.
+The summit tackles practical AI integration challenges companies face every day.
+Opening day sessions explore how technologies like IoT and 5G transform business innovation and customer interactions.

 Key industry figures include Dave Laubsches, CEO of AVIXA, Kaushik Mukhopadhyay, Managing Director and CEO of AVID, and Amar Subash from Harman.
 Their panel “Reimagining Boundaries: The Future of Business & Technology in 2030” promises actionable insights for strategic planning.

-The Summit reveals India’s growing importance in the global AV market.
-Sessions will cover AI-driven digital signage and quantum AI applications in smart cities.
+The summit highlights India’s growing importance in the global AV market.
+Sessions cover AI-driven digital signage and quantum AI applications in smart cities.
 These technologies directly impact how businesses engage customers and optimize operations.

-Stephen Thomas Cavit, Emmy Award-winning composer and TEA Asia Pacific Board President, will lead discussions on immersive guest experiences.
+Stephen Thomas Cavit, Emmy Award-winning composer and TEA Asia Pacific Board President, leads discussions on immersive guest experiences.
 His session “Tools of Immersion: Designing the Guest Journey” targets businesses in India’s booming experience economy.

 “True immersion is felt, not just seen.
 I’ve built my career creating emotion through sound for the screen, and I look forward to sharing my insights at InfoComm India, alongside my experienced panel members,” Cavit stated.

-AVIXA will conduct its first in-person CTS training in India from September 7-9.
+AVIXA conducts its first in-person CTS training in India from September 7-9.
 This three-day course, sponsored by Harman, covers AV project workflows from planning to client handover.
 The certification program aims to advance regional AV expertise standards.

-The Summit connects emerging technologies to practical business outcomes.
-Sessions explore the development of cyber-resilient infrastructure and digital agility.
+The summit connects emerging technologies to practical business outcomes.
+Sessions explore development of cyber-resilient infrastructure and digital agility.
 These topics directly impact business continuity and competitive positioning.

 Registration remains free for AV, IT, and tech professionals, with select workshops requiring fees.
 The format ensures accessibility while maintaining quality training standards.